jdf2e/nutui-react/src/packages/address/doc.en-US.md

 ### Choose City

-If you want to select a province, you need to set the region ID in the order of province City country town in the model-value, and ensure that the data of the corresponding province can be queried
+If you want to select a province, you need to set the region ID in the order of province City county town in the model-value, and ensure that the data of the corresponding province can be queried

 :::demo
 ```tsx